rniemeyer/knockout-amd-helpers/README.md

 ####initializer
 If the module returns an object (rather than a constructor function), then the binding will attempt to call an initializer function, if it exists.
 By default, this function is called `initialize`, but you can override the name of the function to call using this option or globally by setting `ko.bindingHandlers.module.initializer` to the name of the function that you want to use.

+####disposeMethod
+When a module is swapped out, you can specify a custom function name to call to do any necessary clean up.

 ####afterRender
 The `afterRender` function will be passed on the the template binding, if specified.